 Some will say that progressing toward the end of the set is something that you can solve by throwing more memory at the problem (so you eliminate any physical I/O) and/or using application-level caching (so you're not going to the database at all).
-Let's assume for the purposes of this post that more memory isn't always possible, since not every customer can add RAM to a server that's out of memory slots, or just snap their fingers and have newer, bigger servers ready to go.
-Especially since some customers are on Standard Edition, so are capped at 64GB (SQL Server 2012) or 128GB (SQL Server 2014), or are using even more limited editions such as Express (1GB) or whatever they're calling Azure SQL Database this week (many different servicing tiers).
+Let's assume for the purposes of this post that more memory isn't always possible, since not every customer can add RAM to a server that's out of memory slots or not in their control, or just snap their fingers and have newer, bigger servers ready to go.
+Especially since some customers are on Standard Edition, so are capped at 64GB (SQL Server 2012) or 128GB (SQL Server 2014), or are using even more limited editions such as Express (1GB) or one of many cloud offerings.

 So I wanted to look at the common paging approach on SQL Server 2012 – OFFSET / FETCH – and suggest a variation that will lead to more linear paging performance across the entire set, instead of only being optimal at the beginning.
 Which, sadly, is all that a lot of shops will test.

-I'm going to borrow from a recent post, Bad habits : Focusing only on disk space when choosing keys, where I populated the following table with 1,000,000 rows of random-ish (but not entirely realistic) customer data:
+I'm going to borrow from another post, Bad habits : Focusing only on disk space when choosing keys, where I populated the following table with 1,000,000 rows of random-ish (but not entirely realistic) customer data:

 CREATE TABLE [dbo].[Customers_I] ( [CustomerID] [int] IDENTITY(1,1) NOT NULL, [FirstName] [nvarchar](64) NOT NULL, [LastName] [nvarchar](64) NOT NULL, [EMail] [nvarchar](320) NOT NULL, [Active] [bit] NOT NULL DEFAULT ((1)), [Created] [datetime] NOT NULL DEFAULT (sysdatetime()), [Updated] [datetime] NULL, CONSTRAINT [C_PK_Customers_I] PRIMARY KEY CLUSTERED ([CustomerID] ASC) ); GO CREATE NONCLUSTERED INDEX [C_Active_Customers_I] ON [dbo].[Customers_I] ([FirstName] ASC, [LastName] ASC, [EMail] ASC) WHERE ([Active] = 1); GO CREATE UNIQUE NONCLUSTERED INDEX [C_Email_Customers_I] ON [dbo].[Customers_I] ([EMail] ASC); GO CREATE NONCLUSTERED INDEX [C_Name_Customers_I] ON [dbo].[Customers_I] ([LastName] ASC, [FirstName] ASC) INCLUDE ([EMail]); GO